api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 whether the total number of staked tokens is above or below its target.
-The initial target is 50%, so if the total number of staked tokens is less than 50% of the total token supply when `mintReward` is called, APR will be raised by 1% for the next reward payout (and vice versa).
+The initial target is 50%, so if the total number of staked tokens is less than 50% of the total token supply when `mintReward` is called, APR will be raised by 1% for the next reward mint (and vice versa).
 Thus, APR will constantly be adjusted, but it will always stay between a designated maximum and minimum.

 :::info Example

 Rewards Distribution User X stakes 600 tokens and user Y stakes 400, so there is a 60% (X) 40% (Y) split ownership in the 1000 token DAO pool.
-For a particular week the reward payout is 1% (10 total tokens) and the pool is now 1010 tokens.
+For a particular week the reward mint is 1% (10 total tokens) and the pool is now 1010 tokens.
 X at 60% now has 606 tokens and Y has 404.
-Remember that the 10 reward tokens will not vest for a period of one year.
+Remember that the 10 reward tokens are locked for a period of one year.

 :::